Noé Kwin

-Noé Achille Kwin Amban (born 14 January 1990), commonly known as Noé Kwin, is a Cameroonian football defender.
+Noé Achille Kwin Amban, born 14 January 1990, commonly known as Noé Kwin, is a Cameroonian football defender.

 Early career

 He started playing with Jeunesse de Bonamoussadi.
 Then he played with Coton Sport since 2010 and has won the Elite One in 2010–11.
-In the winter break of the 2012–13 season he joined Serbian side FK Spartak Subotica.
-He failed to make any appearance in the Serbian SuperLiga and he got released in late March 2013.
+In the winter break of the 2012–13 season, he joined Serbian side FK Spartak Subotica.
+He failed to make any appearance in the Serbian SuperLiga and got released in March 2013.

 DAC Dunajská Streda

-In summer 2013 he joined Slovak side DAC Dunajská Streda and he made his debut in a Corgoň Liga match against Košice on September 14, 2013.
+In the summer of 2013, he joined Slovak side DAC Dunajská Streda and made his debut in a Corgoň Liga match against Košice on September 14, 2013.